number571/go-peer/cmd/micro_anon/README.md

 	About project
 </h2>

-The M-A (`Micro-Anonymous`) network is based on a queue-based task (also as HL).
+The M-A (`Micro-Anonymous`) network is based on a queue-based problem (also as HL).
 The implementation uses only the standard library of the Go language (also does not call the components of the go-peer library in any way).
 The goal of this network is to minimalize the source code so that even a novice programmer can understand the entire mechanism of its functioning.

 ```bash